What is inquiry, and why?

 Adding a Table of Contents:

-The ToC should be on a separate page at the start of your essay, so firstly insert a page break before the beginning of the text in the template:
+The ToC should be on a separate page at the start of your essay, although it can come after the title, so firstly insert a page break between the title and first heading:

 Inserting a citation:

-As the article you read came from a source, even though it was emailed to you, you need to add a citation.
+As this article - the one you read over the summer (hopefully) - came from a source, even though it was emailed to you, you need to add a citation.
 The style we use in school is APA which is a code that, at a basic level, requires an author, a date and a page number:

 It should look like this: